andrewsunglaekim/git_workshop/readme.md

 Now pair and chat about your answers for the next 3 minutes.

-## The Holy War - Git Workflows (10/100)
+## The Holy War - Git Workflows
 There are holy wars fought over so many things in programming.
 Git workflows is definitely one that many have strong opinions about.
-Regardless of stance, here's a quick pattern that illustrates some of the key features with github.
+Regardless of stance, here's a quick pattern that illustrates some of the key features in github.

 > We are now the new developer that came along and said "Hey, I would like to develop on the [git_workshop](https://github.com/andrewsunglaekim/git_workshop) as well".
 You can follow along by going into some different directory, something like this: `$ mkdir ~/temp && cd ~/temp`